 Made for the North American market, the VertuoLine aims to part coffee lovers from their drip makers by offering both full-size cups of coffee and espresso at the touch of a button.
 It also employs fancy technology that promises to improve the quality of coffee dispensed.
 For the most part, the VertuoLine delivers on its promise, but (based on coffee quality alone) it is a stretch to say it in any way improves existing capsule technology.

 Being forced to buy VertuoLine-compatible pods may well be a deal-breaker for many potential purchasers, whether existing Nespresso fans or newcomers, as it limits one of the most favorable aspects of this type of brewing – variety.

 Pros: The VertuoLine couples stylish design with the convenience of pod coffee.
 It benefits from enhanced technological features and the ability to brew both cups of coffee and espresso.
 The VertuoLine has a simple one-button operation, with adjustable water volume and cup height.
 This model can be purchased as a bundle with the Aeroccino Plus milk frother (a $50 list price saving on buying the items separately).

 Cons: Users are limited to using the VertuoLine range of pods and this model cannot produce plain hot water.
-There are questions over the low temperature at which the coffee is brewed.
+There are questions about the low temperature at which the coffee is brewed.
 Maintenance is quite onerous.
 Brewing a 7.7oz cup of coffee takes just under 2 minutes, which is quite long for this brew method.